gwetano/mark/README.md

-# 🖋️ Mark
+# MARK

 **Mark** is a simple, powerful, and 100% local Markdown editor.

 *I didn’t vibe with any of the existing editors — too bloated, not enough control.*
 I needed something that could open folders, read. md files, and save.
 Nothing more.
-To get a working product as fast as possible, **most of the features in this project were generated with ChatGPT.**
-My job was mostly about keeping it consistent, understanding how stuff worked, and fixing the code.

-⚡ It’s vibe-coded.
-⚙️ Built with JavaScript

 ***